-The two most popular terms used to describe oil as a product, “refined” and “unrefined,” are not at all difficult to decode.
-A product that has gone through a refining process is labeled as refined, and on the contrary, an unrefined oil product is a 100% pure, natural product that hasn’t undergone a refining process.
+The two most popular terms used to describe oil as a product, “refined” and “unrefined,” are not difficult to decode.
+A product that has gone through a refining process is labeled as “refined.”
+On the contrary, an “unrefined” oil product is a 100% pure, natural product without a refining process.

 How to Choose the Best Quality Coconut Oil

 Here are the main factors that determine oil type and product quality:

 - 1. Material Preparation: The type and quality of the coconuts (coconut meat) used for oil derivation

 - 2. Extraction: The nature of the extraction process

 - 3. Purification: Refined or unrefined extracted oil

 Sourcing remains a factor that does not impact the quality of the product yet impacts our ecosystem.
 However, responsibly-sourced coconuts from sustainable sources used in oil production have a positive long-term impact.
 This helps the coconut-cultivating communities and contributes to the long-term wellness of the planet.

 Let’s look at all these factors separately and how they affect the quality of the product.
 This will conclude which type of oil is best for skin and hair.

 1. Material Preparation – Fresh Coconut Meat or Copra